ZaneWesley/ZaneWesley/README.md

 - 2022 Christmas Update
 - 2022 Christmas Countdown
 - Global Leaderboard for Games
-- Usernames can now me changed
+- Usernames can now be changed

 ## What I'm Working On
 - Tower Crash 3D Remake